jodastephen/railmodel/CR2-Streatham-SWLondon.md

 * LHD-WAT changing to Northern (West End) at WAT in 42-45m at 4tph (+1m)
 * CR2 changing to Northern (West End) Southbound at TCR in 46-48m at 6tph (+5m)
 * CR2 changing to District at VIC in 47-49m at 6tph (+6m)
+* LHD-WAT changing to Victoria at VXH changing to District at VIC in 46-51m at 4tph (+6m)
 * LHD-WAT changing to BAL-VIC at CLJ changing to District at VIC in 49-53m at 4tph (+9m)

 From Epsom to Leicester Square (1m better)